apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /highlight >}}

 {{< highlight py >}}
 Timer output timestamps is not yet supported in Python SDK.
-See Issue 20705.
+See https://github.com/apache/beam/issues/20705.
 {{< /highlight >}}

 {{< highlight go >}}
-This is not supported yet, see Issue 20510.
+This is not supported yet, see https://github.com/apache/beam/issues/20510.
 {{< /highlight >}}

 ### 11.4.
 Garbage collecting state {#garbage-collecting-state}